Enesdrdnz/4A_Sigorta_ve_IsYonetimi/README.md

 if you dont want to write username,you can add parametre like this ("11111111111","1","11111","1111111111") in ENTER_LEAVE_CONTROL function from main.py

-#give selenium Insurance history date in "date.txt" file
+#give_date
-you should give beginning date "day.month.year" for "create SIGORTA page_container()" function
+give date for selenium Insurance history date in "date.txt" file you should give beginning date "day.month.year" for "create SIGORTA page_container()" function

-# file direction
+# file_direction
 1-you should download selenium.chrome browser into "seleniumFile" 2-you should change Downloads path in "get_Excels()" function for 2 times.